© All Rights Reserved Interluke

 At several of the beaches at Ureca turtles come ashore to lay their eggs during the dry season.
 And since 1996 this spectacular happening is well guarded by local villager who now work as patrol guards at the beaches during this nesting season.
 This was necessary as turtles as well as their eggs were sold as consumption goods on the local markets.
 There are a few guesthouses to stay nearby and apart from seeing the turtles or enjoying the beaches yourself, you can go hiking in the nearby jungle.

-Located on the mainland, about 180 kilometres south of Bata, this city offers the chance to visit a unique place where few visitors go.
+Located on the mainland, about 180 kilometres south of Bata, Evinayong offers the chance to visit a unique place where few visitors go.
 The surrounding area is just perfect for nature enthusiasts and the climate is less hot.
 Camping close to one of the many waterfalls is just a breathtaking experience without another tourist in sight.

 Bata is the capital of the mainland region of Rio Muni and is actually larger than Malabo itself.
 Bata is worth a visit because of its colonial charm and despite being a bustling city it is a safe and clean place to go.
 There is a good infrastructure for travellers with bars, hotels and restaurants and a lot to do or see in town or nearby islands and beaches north and south of Bata.
 And the good thing is, like in most parts of the country that you will enjoy everything just by yourself as mass tourism is something unheard of.